 The report also emphasizes the challenges experienced during this first year including sharp declines in consumption of low and no-calorie soft drinks.
 Meeting the 2025 goal will require beverage companies to not only reverse the downward trend in beverages with low- and no-calorie sweeteners but also accelerate growth in these beverage options, the report added.

-Coca-Cola and its industry partners have a long track record of voluntarily taking steps to benefit communities, especially on the complex issue of obesity, including partnering with First Lady Michelle Obama on her Let’s Move campaign, introducing the Clear on Calories Initiative that puts prominent calorie labels on the front of every bottle and can from The
+Coca-Cola and its industry partners have a long track record of voluntarily taking steps to benefit communities, especially on the complex issue of obesity, including partnering with First Lady Michelle Obama on her Let’s Move campaign, introducing the Clear on Calories Initiative that puts prominent calorie labels on the front of every bottle and can from The Coca-Cola Company.
+The company's School Beverage Guidelines removed 90 percent of the beverage calories shipped to schools.

-"We are early in our journey, but the Balance Calories Initiative is an important opportunity for beverage companies to work together to help people reduce the calories and the sugar they consume from our beverages and offer even more choices.” said Caren Pasquale Seckler, vice president, social commitment,
+"We are early in our journey, but the Balance Calories Initiative is an important opportunity for beverage companies to work together to help people reduce the calories and the sugar they consume from our beverages and offer even more choices.” said Caren Pasquale Seckler, vice president, social commitment, Coca-Cola North America.
+“We look forward to growing and expanding our efforts to create and adapt our business strategies to offer people more choices, smaller packages and less sugar."

 More on Journey